pdjr-modules/IC74HC595/README.md

 Each bit in *status* defines the output state of a single parallel output channel: bits through 7 define the status of the first buffer IC in any daisy chain; bits 8 through 15 the status of any second IC and so on.

-The number of low order bits to be written can be specified in buffer sized chunks by *buffers:* if this argument is omitted or set to zero then the *bufferCount* value specified at instantiation will be used in its stead.
+The number of low order bits to be written can be specified in buffer sized chunks by *buffers:* if this argument is omitted or set to zero then the *bufferCount* value supplied at instantiation (or its default) will be used in its stead.

 #### Parameters
 * `status` - the value to be written to the buffer.